Composition Proficiency Test

 What is the computer proficiency testing process?

 On your scheduled day, arrive at the Plaster Computer Sciences Lab.
 You will be asked to sign in to a computer using your CofO user name and password.
-Using the Chrome browser, you will then navigate to the Pearson website where the test is offered.
-Students will create a temporary account with Pearson and sign up for the Computer Proficiency Course.
+Using the Chrome browser, you will then navigate to the Cengage website where the test is offered.
+Students will create a temporary account with Cengage and sign up for the Computer Proficiency Course.
 Afterward, the lab assistant will enter a password, allowing the students to begin testing.

 What does the test include?